Drockk/svarogIO/docs/REFACTORING_PLAN.md

 - ✅ Prepare for integration with UDP/TCP sockets
 - ✅ Leverage new C++23 features

+> **Simplification notice (Nov 2025):** the service registry (`execution_context`) and coroutine helpers mentioned throughout this plan were intentionally removed to keep svarogIO minimal.
+Sections describing those components remain for historical context only.

 ## 🎯 Phased Approach

 ### Phase 1: Foundation (CURRENT - In Progress)